Thunder demolish Warriors, grab 2-1 series lead

-(The Sports Xchange) - Kevin Durant and Russell Westbrook combined to score 63 points, and the Oklahoma City Thunder routed the Golden State Warriors 133-105 on Sunday to take a 2-1 in the Western Conference finals.
+Durant got what he wanted Sunday in Game 3 of the Western Conference finals.
+After the Thunder took a large lead against the Golden State Warriors, they never let up and poured out a 133-105 victory at the Chesapeake Energy Arena to take a two-games-to-one lead in the series.

+"When you get to this point in the season, you have to be a smart team," Durant said.
+"We can't let anything distract you.
+That's always been like the mantra.
+Just got to not worry, not try to let anything distract us.
+I think everybody just stayed together and we just kept playing.
+Tonight, we just kept our foot on the gas and just kept cruising."

-The 133 points were a Thunder playoff record and the most points scored by any team this postseason.
+The 133 points are a Thunder playoff record and the most points scored by any team this postseason.

 Serge Ibaka scored 14, and Andre Roberson and Dion Waiters posted 13 points apiece.
 Enes Kanter amassed 10 points and a game-high 12 rebounds.